Salon Pricing Guide: How to Effectively Price your Services and Maximise Profitability

 While you might want to start right now with a pen and paper to find out your individual service costs based on different profit margins, it will be much easier if you do it in a spreadsheet.

-And just so that you don’t have to go through the trouble of creating one from scratch, we’ve created a salon pricing calculator with all the above pricing formulas pre-fed, so that you can focus on crafting the perfect prices for your salon!
+And just so that you don’t have to go through the trouble of creating one from scratch, we’ve created a salon pricing calculator with all the above pricing formulas pre-fed, so that you can focus on crafting your perfect salon price list!

 Drop in your email address and get access to the pricing spreadsheet now!